firebb/SignatureExtractor/README.md

 ## Usage
 1. Download the SigExtractor.jar file.
 It should be in the Download directory.
 2. command + space to use spotlight search, type terminal and enter.
-3. Type "cd Downloads/"
+3. Type `cd Downloads/`
-4. Type "ls", you should be able to see the SigExtractor.jar file.
+4. Type `ls`, you should be able to see the SigExtractor.jar file.
-5. To run the jar file, type "java -jar SigExtractor.jar -h" and you would see the help information.
+5. To run the jar file, type `java -jar SigExtractor.jar -h` and you would see the help information.

 ## Example
 1. Put the pdf you want to extract in the same directory as the jar file.
 Say example.pdf